feyicodes/project11/project11.md

 ![image](images/img38.png)

 To further demonstrate the capability of ansible as a jump server in our current archtecture, I added the task of creating a directory called **test** and a file named **ansible.txt** in all other servers.
 Firstly, I added the new task to the common.yaml file and pushed the file to git.
-I confirmed that the file has been built by checking the jenkins platform.
+I confirmed that the file has been updated in  Jenkins build artifact.
 Then I accessed updated common.yaml file in the newly created directory and ran the ansible-playbook command again.

 ![image](images/img39.png)